cedricfrancoys/betterfinance-doc/user-manual.md

 When creating a new page, it might be necessary to select the appropriate template if it differs from the default one.

 ## Menus
-In order to add/change/remove entries from the main menu, go to "Appearance > Menus" and edit the menu structure as desired.
+In order to add/change/remove entries from the main menu, go to `Appearance > Menus` and edit the menu structure as desired.

 To add a link to a page into the menu structure:
 * On the left column, select the "Pages" drop-down